The internet at 30: how the web changed our world

-While Berners-Lee’s proposal in March 1989 is considered by many as the birth of the internet, it wasn’t until later that people could actually use it.
+While Berners-Lee’s proposal in March 1989 is considered by many as the birth of the what many call the internet (although the web is really only a way of using it), it wasn’t until later that people could actually use it.
 In 1990 Berners-Lee created the first ever web browser – called the WorldWideWeb (which was later renamed Nexus, as Berners-Lee isn’t renowned for sticking with one name for too long).

 The WorldWideWeb browser is quite different from the modern web browser you’re using to read this (such as Firefox, Chrome or – for some strange reason – Internet Explorer.
 If you’re still using Internet Explorer, please stop).